Just 9 Places Left* – £1000 Prize at World’s First “Inner Beauty” Pageant

 As well as increasing the girl’s self-belief, the pageant also encourages the girls who take part to become better-rounded individuals by getting involved in charity projects and assisting in their local communities.

 Chosen Finalists will receive a sash, a personalised Facebook page and will be supported by the organisers to raise money for charity and do work to support their local communities.

-Winners will also represent their area at the Britain’s Junior Miss Finals on Saturday 24th August 2019, where they will take part in a Professional Catwalk Fashion Show and Awards Ceremony at the stunning Middleton Arena, just outside of Manchester.
+Winners will also represent their area at the Britain’s Junior Miss Finals on Sunday 12th April 2020, where they will take part in a Professional Catwalk Fashion Show and Awards Ceremony at the stunning Northwich Memorial Court Theatre, Cheshire – just South of Manchester.

 The current Britain’s Junior Miss is Abbie Potter, who won the title at last year’s Final in Bolton.
 During the run-up to the pageant, Abbie worked tirelessly as a fundraiser, raising over £10,000 for various charities including the pageant’s chosen children’s charity Variety, whom they have donated over £340,000 over the last seven years.